publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptB/m__us_usc_t42_s1395u.md

 >         “(7) __Requirement and notice.—__

->         The Secretary shall ensure that any policies adopted under paragraph (3), (4), or (5) shall apply to all laboratory claims payable under part B of title XVIII of the Social Security Act \[this part\], and shall provide for advance notice to interested parties and a 45-day period in which such parties may submit comments on the proposed change.
+>         The Secretary shall ensure that any policies adopted under paragraph (3), (4), or (5) shall apply to all laboratory claims payable under part B of title XVIII of the Social Security Act \[[42 U.S.C.
+1395j][/us/usc/t42/s1395j] et seq.\], and shall provide for advance notice to interested parties and a 45-day period in which such parties may submit comments on the proposed change.

 >     “(c) __Inclusion of Laboratory Representative on Carrier Advisory Committees.—__

->     The Secretary shall direct that any advisory committee established by a carrier to advise such carrier with respect to coverage and administrative policies under part B of title XVIII of the Social Security Act \[this part\] shall include an individual to represent the independent clinical laboratories and such other laboratories as the Secretary deems appropriate.
+>     The Secretary shall direct that any advisory committee established by a carrier to advise such carrier with respect to coverage and administrative policies under part B of title XVIII of the Social Security Act \[[42 U.S.C.
+1395j][/us/usc/t42/s1395j] et seq.\] shall include an individual to represent the independent clinical laboratories and such other laboratories as the Secretary deems appropriate.
 The Secretary shall consider recommendations from national and local organizations that represent independent clinical laboratories in such selection.”

  __Wholesale Price Study and Report__